Thinking beyond borders.

 A resident taxpayer is required to pay taxes in Mongolia on both their taxable income earned in Mongolia and overseas income (i.e. their worldwide income).

 Non-residents are subject to tax on certain categories of income from Mongolian sources under the concept of limited tax liability.
 If the income from employment is subject to personal income tax withholding, the tax obligations are fulfilled with the withholdings and no Mongolian tax return needs to be filed.

-An individual will be considered a tax-resident in Mongolia if they reside in Mongolia for 183 or more days in a tax year.
-The 183 day period shall be calculated based on the number of days of a calendar year from the day of entry into Mongolia and in case of multiple entries, it shall be determined based on the total number of days a taxpayer stays in Mongolia.
+An individual will be considered a tax-resident in Mongolia if they reside in Mongolia for 183 or more days in a consecutive 12-month period.
+The 183 day period shall be calculated based on the number of days from the day of entry into Mongolia and in case of multiple entries, it shall be determined based on the total number of days a taxpayer stays in Mongolia.